Introduction to Hard Drive Capacity and Its Calculation Way [MiniTool Wiki]

-Hard drive is a kind of data storage device which is used to store and retrieve different kinds of digital data by using one or more rigid rapidly rotating disks coated with magnetic material.
+As a kind of common data storage device, the hard drive is used to store and retrieve different kinds of digital data by using one or more rigid rapidly rotating disks coated with magnetic material.

-Some Basic Information about Hard Drive Capacity
+Hard Drive Capacity Calculation Method

-1. The Unit of Hard Drive Capacity
+The Unit of Hard Drive Capacity

-MB (megabytes) was mainly used when the hard disk was produced at the beginning in 1956.
+MB (megabytes) was mainly used when the hard disk was produced at the beginning of 1956.
 As time goes by, MB is too small to meet the demand for calculating the hard drive capacity.
 Now, the main units of the hard drive are GB (gigabytes) and TB (terabytes).

 This issue may be caused by different reasons, and you need to use different methods to deal with it.
 Here, we recommend you to read this post to learn some available solutions: Solved - External Hard Drive Not Recognized.